Albert0i/RedisVectorSearch/README.md

 5. Dialect: The vector search feature has been available since version two of the query dialect.

+> The following example shows you how to query for five quotes based on their quote embeddings, and by using the field embeddings vector.
+The result is returned in ascending order based on the distance.

 knnQuery.js
 ```
 const queryQuoteEmbeddingsByKNN = async (